ippontech/blog-usa/posts/irl-aws-iam.md

 ## Identity Access Management a.k.a.
 Sharing is Caring

-To begin, someone who has never heard of "Identity Access Management" (or IAM for short) might be unsure about what it should do in the first place.
+To begin, someone who has never heard of [Identity Access Management (IAM)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) might be unsure about what it should do in the first place.
 The questions to ask here are:

 1. What is being worked on?
 1. Who is working on it?